iNephron/W-PCT-E/ReadMe.rst

 Here we provide the implementation described in: A modular and reusable model of epithelial transport in the proximal convoluted tubule.

+This repository contains the following Python scripts:

+* The W-PCT-E model simulation can be found in the Python code: ``W_PCT_E_Sim_Fig.py``.

+* The W-PCT-E model parameters can be found in ``W-PCT-E-Glob.py``.

+* To reproduce figures from the article use the Python code: ``Figures_W_PCT_E.py``.

+The various findings reported in the article can be reproduced using these scripts in the following manner.

+1. To reproduce the published observations and predictions of [Weinstein2007]_, reader needs to tune the model parameters accordingly by defining ``if2007 = 1`` in ``W-PCT-E-Glob.py``.

+2. To reproduce the result from [Weinstein1992]_, the model parameters and boundary conditions should be tuned by defining  ``Figure_4a = 1``, ``Figure_4b = 1`` and ``Figure_4c = 1``.

+3. To reproduce the result from [Latta1984]_, we tune the boundary conditions by defining ``Figure_5 = 1``.

+4. To reproduce the results related to structural analysis and to investigate the effect of different transporters in the W-PCT-E, we define ``Figure_6_7_8 = 1``.

+5. To demonstrate the comprehensiveness and flexibility of the W-PCT-E model, we explore various physiological phenomena using our model, to reproduce those results define ``Figure_9_10=1``.

+In all cases, the total time for simulation is 2000s and the time step sets to 0.1s.
+The simulation needs to run long enough to reach the steady-states.

 Model overview
 ==============
 In this project, we review the collection of proximal convoluted tubule epithelial transport models from Weinstein et al.;